 You should only go through the collaborative divorce process if both you and your spouse are willing to communicate with each other and compromise.
 Keep in mind that if one of you decides to pursue litigation, the collaborative process ends and both attorneys must withdraw from the case – meaning you will have to look for a new attorney to build your case and represent you in court.

 In divorce mediation, you and your spouse will meet privately with a neutral third party known as a mediator.
 A mediator from Hemmer and Barr is there to listen to both of your needs and wishes and then help you explore different settlement options.
 A mediator is not there to offer any legal advice.
 It is strongly advised for you to still have an attorney whom you can consult with outside of mediation and who will review your final agreement; your attorney, however, will not be present during your mediation sessions.

 Private judging is an approach that lies somewhere between arbitration and litigation and can help you achieve an out-of-court divorce.
 In private judging the parties present their cases to a mutually selected judge outside the courthouse.
-Camille Hemmer of Hemmer and Barr is an experienced expert and may be appropriate as a private judge for your specific case.
-In some situations, disputes may be concluded much more quickly than under the traditional court system.
+The attorneys of Hemmer and Barr are experienced experts and any may be appropriate as a private judge for your specific case.

 Let Hemmer and Barr settle your divorce case out of court, contact us today.